sktime/enhancement-proposals/steps/18_cv_with_irregulrar_ts_data/step.md

 | 1      | $(1)$               | $(2,3,4)$ |
 | 2      | $(1,2,3)$           | $(4)$     |
 | 3      | $(1,2,3)$           | $(4)$     |

+This example hints for the correct implementation to achieve the goal.
+Splitters internally should work with original time indices and ignore the order in which the data is given.
+This would also solve the case when the data is not sorted over time.